Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Numerical Results

 \subsection{Multi-Cell Scenario}

-Our interest is now shifted to the extension of the previous framework to a multi-cell scenario.
+We now consider the extension of the previous framework to a multi-cell scenario.
+The provided results are focused on the most tractable case with Rayleigh fading on both signal and interfering links, but can easily be extended to all the other presented mathematical models.
 Specifically, the resource allocation is performed according to the solution of $(P_{\ref{pr:multicell}})$, where the distribution of $Y_u$ is given from \eqref{eq:Ydistr} and the traffic groups are formed following \textit{Remark} \ref{rm:multicell} and \eqref{eq:T_k_Multicell} therein.
 Besides the previously adopted parameters, the fading mean value is equal to $1/\tau=1$ and the interfering BSs are assumed to have total available bandwidth $W_I =10~\text{MHz}$ and total transmit power $P_I =20~\text{W}$.
 The BS density, unless treated as a variable, is set equal to $\lambda_{\text{B}}=1 ~\text{point}/\text{km}^2$, while the users with $\textit{SINR}<-15\text{dB}$ are assumed to be in outage.

 Before the obtained SE-EE curves are depicted, it is helpful to firstly examine the achieved SINR distribution.
-For this reason, \figurename{\ref{fig:MultiCellcdfSINR}} presents the SINR cdf for different values of the exponent $a$ and \figurename{\ref{fig:MultiCellAvgSINR}} shows its average value, given by $\mathbb{E}\left[\textit{SINR}_u\right]=\int_{0}^{\infty}\mathbb{P}\left[\textit{SINR}_u>\rho \right]\, \mathrm{d} \rho$, as a function of $a$ for different ratios of allocated resources $\left(w_u,p_u\right)$.
-It is interesting to notice from both figures that, as described in \cite{TsilimantosBCG}, the SINR is not a monotonic function of $a$.
-Indeed, for all the curves in \figurename{\ref{fig:MultiCellAvgSINR}}, it initially increases until a certain point and then decreases for higher values of $a$.
-This behaviour is based on the nature of \eqref{eq:Ydistr}, where it is found that as $a$ admits lower values, the interference level is increased and the SIR term becomes dominant.
-On the other hand, if $a$ is higher, then the level of the desired signal drops quickly and the SNR term turns out to be responsible for the degradation of SINR.
-Obviously, an optimal value of $a$ lies between the two extremes, which in our case is around $a=3.8$.
+For this reason, \figurename{\ref{fig:MultiCellcdfSINR}} presents the SINR cdf for different values of the exponent $\alpha$ and \figurename{\ref{fig:MultiCellAvgSINR}} shows its average value, given by $\mathbb{E}\left[\textit{SINR}_u\right]=\int_{0}^{\infty}\mathbb{P}\left[\textit{SINR}_u>\rho \right]\, \mathrm{d} \rho$, as a function of $\alpha$ for different ratios of allocated resources $\left(w_u,p_u\right)$.
+It is interesting to notice from both figures that, as described in \cite{TsilimantosBCG}, the SINR is not a monotonic function of $\alpha$.
+Indeed, for all the curves in \figurename{\ref{fig:MultiCellAvgSINR}}, it initially increases until a certain point and then decreases for higher values of $\alpha$.
+This behavior is based on the nature of \eqref{eq:Ydistr} and specifically on the two functions $J_1(x,y)$ and $J_2(x,y)$ inside the integral.
+When $\alpha$ admits lower values, both the signal and the interference levels are increased, but eventually interference becomes dominant and $J_2(x,y)$ determines the result.
+On the other hand, if $\alpha$ is higher, even though the received interference is reduced, after a certain point the level of the desired signal starts to drop quickly and $J_1(x,y)$ turns out to be responsible for the degradation of SINR.
+Obviously, an optimal value of $\alpha$ lies between the two extremes, which in our case is around $\alpha=3.8$ for all the curves.